DataTalksClub/datatalksclub.github.io/_podcast/s04e02-build-your-own-data-pipeline.md

 - line: "Today we'll talk about learning how to build data pipelines for data scientists.\
     \ One of the most frequent questions I get is, \u201CI'm a data scientist and\
     \ I want to build data pipelines.
 How do I do this?\u201D Finally, today, I'll\
     \ know how to answer this question.
-The guests we have today, Andreas, knows this\
+The guest we have today, Andreas, knows this\
     \ better than anyone.
 Andreas is data engineer and calls himself \u201Cthe plumber\
     \ of data science\u201D.
 He writes and talks about platform architecture, as well\
     \ as the tools and techniques that are used to build modern data science platforms.\